Private client law in Guernsey: overview

 Civil partnerships cannot be entered into under Guernsey law, but are recognised in relation to a beneficial interest in a trust if the trust so provides and to a claim for financial provision and to intestacy under the Inheritance Law (sections 4(2)(a) and (b) and paragraphs 7, 12, 13, 19 and 21 of the Schedule, Inheritance Law).

 Same-sex couples cannot enter into a formal relationship.
 Therefore, for tax purposes, in Guernsey they are not treated as related to each other in any degree.
-However, where an individual had entered into a registered civil partnership under the Civil Partnership Act or would have been treated under that Act as a civil partner, the civil partnership is treated as a marriage for succession purposes (see Question 24, Current regime: Immovables).
+Where an individual had entered into a registered civil partnership under the UK Civil Partnership Act or would have been treated under that Act as a civil partner, the civil partnership is treated as a marriage for succession purposes (see Question 24, Current regime: Immovables).

 In all cases a same sex marriage in any other jurisdiction is not recognised as a marriage under Guernsey law.